fatrixienicolieopetina/fatrixienicolieopetina/README.md

           📌 Oracle Java 11 Certification
 - ✍️ I write dev posts about what I learned in <a href="https://dev.to/pat_the99">dev.to</a> and <a href="https://www.buymeacoffee.com/patthe99">buymecoffee</a>.
 Those posts need some serious grammar checks 😆
 - 💰 I'm also very interested in financial literacy
 - 📺 I'm a big kdrama fan
+- 📚 2021 book reads can be found <a href="https://fatrixienicolieopetina.github.io/book-library/">here</a>
 - 💓 I love listening to bops and kpop

 <p align="left">